thingsboard/thingsboard.github.io/docs/samples/esp8266/gpio.md

 See **[live-demo](/docs/user-guide/live-demo/)** page for more details how to get your account.

 Once logged in, open **Dashboards->ESP8266 GPIO Demo Dashboard** page.
 You should observe demo dashboard with GPIO control and status panel for your device.
 Now you can switch status of GPIOs using control panel.
-As a result you will see LEDs status change on device and on the status panel.
+As a result, you will see LEDs status change on the device and on the status panel.

 Below is the screenshot of the "ESP8266 GPIO Demo Dashboard".